How to Prevent Identity Theft: 6 Tips to Protect Yourself

-78% of Americans are concerned about sharing their personal information online, according to our Q2 2023 Consumer Pulse survey.
-And it’s with good reason — that same survey found that 42% of all Americans have been targeted by or become victims of digital fraud schemes in the last three months.
-It’s smart to be cautious when online and sharing information, but you don’t need to be on edge.
+78% of Americans are concerned about sharing their personal information online, according to our Q2 2024 Consumer Pulse survey.
+And it’s with good reason — that same survey found that 48% of all Americans have been targeted by or become victims of digital fraud schemes in the last three months.
+It’s smart to be cautious when online and sharing information.
+There may not be a way to fully prevent identity theft, but you don’t need to be on edge.

-Here are some simple tips to help prevent identity theft:
+Here are some simple identity theft protection tips:

 1. Monitor your credit report for changes